theseanathan/SFSU_Interview_Prep_F19/affaan/README.md

-Name:
+Name: Affaan Ghazzali

-Estimated Graduation:
+Estimated Graduation: June 2021

-Preferred Language:
+Preferred Language: Java

-Did you submit a resume?:
+Did you submit a resume?: Yes

-Have you interviewed before?:
+Have you interviewed before?: Yes